More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 About GeoJSON Validator & Repair

-GeoJSON Validator & Repair checks any GeoJSON document for spec compliance (RFC 7946), flags structural errors, geometry issues, and metadata problems, and then auto-repairs the most common ones - duplicate consecutive coordinates, empty Feature properties, unclosed polygon rings, mixed coordinate orders, and stray null geometries.
+GeoJSON Validator & Repair checks any GeoJSON document for spec compliance (RFC 7946), flags structural errors, geometry issues, and out-of-range or non-numeric coordinates, and then auto-repairs the most common ones - redundant and duplicate coordinates, empty Feature properties, and polygon winding order via the right-hand rule (exterior ring counter-clockwise, holes clockwise).
+It also reduces excessive coordinate precision and shows a before-and-after byte size readout, the standard pre-deploy step to shrink Mapbox and Leaflet tile payloads.
 Built for GIS analysts cleaning field-collected data, web-map developers debugging tile sources, data engineers wiring up spatial pipelines, and anyone exporting from QGIS, ArcGIS, or custom scripts who needs the file to load cleanly in Leaflet, Mapbox, or Turf.js without surprises.
 Try also our Address Geocoder and Geohash Encoder Decoder.

 Frequently Asked Questions

-It validates your input against RFC 7946 (the GeoJSON specification), checking that the root object is a FeatureCollection, Feature, or Geometry; that every geometry has exactly the structure required for its declared type (Point coordinates of length 2 or 3, LineString of at least 2 positions, Polygon rings closed and oriented correctly); and that coordinates fall within valid WGS84 ranges (longitude ±180, latitude ±90).
-It also checks that property names are strings, that bbox fields are arrays of length 4 or 6, and that crs members are absent (RFC 7946 forbids them; only EPSG:4326 is allowed).
+It validates your input against RFC 7946 (the GeoJSON specification), checking that the root object is a FeatureCollection, Feature, or Geometry; that every geometry has exactly the structure required for its declared type (Point coordinates of length 2 or 3, LineString of at least 2 positions, Polygon rings closed with at least 4 positions); and that coordinates are numbers falling within valid WGS84 ranges (longitude ±180, latitude ±90).
+It also confirms that each Feature carries a geometry member (which may be explicitly null, an unlocated Feature) and that properties are an object or null.

 RFC 7946 requires that exterior rings of Polygons be wound counter-clockwise when viewed from above (the right-hand rule, the same convention used by OGC Simple Features) and that interior rings (holes) be wound clockwise.
 This convention matters because point-in-polygon algorithms and some renderers (notably Mapbox GL and deck.gl) rely on it to decide which side is the interior.
 If your data was exported by a tool that uses the opposite convention (some older ESRI shapefiles), holes can render as solid and the polygon's interior can render as transparent.
 The repair tool reorients all rings to RFC-compliant order.

 The antimeridian is the longitude line at ±180 degrees, where the eastern and western hemispheres meet.
 A LineString or Polygon that crosses it can be encoded two ways: as a single feature whose longitude jumps from +179 to -179 (which most renderers will draw as a line wrapping the entire globe), or as a MultiLineString/MultiPolygon with the geometry split at the antimeridian.
 RFC 7946 recommends the split form to avoid wraparound rendering.
-The validator flags any feature whose bounding box spans more than 180 degrees of longitude, and the repair can either split the geometry at the antimeridian or leave it unchanged with a warning.
+This tool does not automatically split antimeridian-crossing geometries; for that step run ogr2ogr with -wrapdateline or a dedicated antimeridian-cutting library before validating here.

 The tool follows RFC 7946 (June 2016), the current GeoJSON standard.
-Older drafts and variants such as the 2008 specification, GeoJSON-T (time extension), and GeoJSON-LD (linked-data extension) are partially supported through loose-mode parsing: features with foreign members are accepted but flagged with a warning, and time properties are passed through unchanged.
-CRS members from the 2008 draft are accepted but reported as invalid per RFC 7946, with the option to strip them automatically.
-For TopoJSON (a related but distinct format), use the dedicated TopoJSON converter.
+Older drafts and variants such as the 2008 specification, GeoJSON-T (time extension), and GeoJSON-LD (linked-data extension) parse as ordinary JSON: foreign members are preserved and passed through unchanged rather than rejected, so your extra fields survive the round trip.
+The 2008 draft allowed a crs member that RFC 7946 drops; if your file still carries one it is preserved in the output, so remove it manually if a strict consumer rejects it.
+For TopoJSON (a related but distinct format), use a dedicated TopoJSON converter.

 Common causes: (1) latitude and longitude swapped, which is harmless geometrically but renders to the wrong country; (2) coordinates in a projected CRS like UTM (typically values in the millions) that were never reprojected to WGS84; (3) DMS values not converted to decimal degrees; (4) altitudes mistakenly placed where longitude or latitude should be.
 The validator shows each out-of-range value with its feature index and property path so you can fix the source data.
 After fixing, re-run the validator until you see zero errors before deploying the file to a production map.

-GeoJSON Validator & Repair — Free GeoJSON validator and repair tool.
-Validate GeoJSON syntax, detect errors, and automatically fix common issues like
+GeoJSON Validator & Repair — Free RFC 7946 GeoJSON validator and repair tool.
+Check syntax, fix polygon winding order (right-hand rule), close rings,

 GeoJSON Validator & Repair